HowaiMak/BLK_SWAN_COMPAR/README.md

 3. Percentile-based threshold
 4. Absolute return threshold

 It is welcomed to suggest any Black Swan model that is not included.
-I will try and updated it asap.
+I will try and update it asap.